Improve Physician Retention With Credentialing Software

 Studies reveal that nearly 50% of healthcare administrators begin physician retention programs while they are recruiting new staff members.

-The standard practice for physicians to work long hours and essentially revolve their life around their career is becoming a thing of the past.
-As a growing, younger demographic enters the healthcare workforce, a work-life balance is more important than ever.
-These physicians care about their patients and career as much as their predecessors.
-However, time for family, friends, and activities outside of healthcare is important.
+The standard practice of physicians working long hours and essentially letting their life revolve around their career is becoming a thing of the past.
+As a large and younger demographic enters the healthcare workforce, a work-life balance is more important than ever.
+These physicians still care about their patients and career as much as their predecessors–yet time for family, friends, and activities outside of healthcare is front and center for choosing where they work.

 A key component for improving physician retention in healthcare is showcasing how a facility prides itself on reducing workplace burnout.
 Efficient medical credentialing software is a vital asset for healthcare organizations of all sizes to address problems with workplace satisfaction and reduce burnout.